Table of Contents

 This is a word of encouragement that we should remember.
 The Lord is trustworthy, and we can rely on Him to overcome any difficulties that stand in the way of His promises.

-The Lord makes your steps firm (Psalm 37:23-24)
+2. The Lord makes your steps firm (Psalm 37:23-24)

 “The Lord makes firm the steps of the one who delights in him; though he may stumble, he will not fall, for the Lord upholds him with his hand.”

 Consider a world in which there are few flat surfaces.
-Roads are rutted and uneven if they exist at all.
+Roads are rutted and uneven, if they exist at all.
 Even the grandest palaces are made of rough-hewn stones.
 Walking without falling and stumbling is a gift in such a society.
 A steady foot may make or break a battle for a warrior like David.

 David employs solid steps as a metaphor for life security and stability in this line from Psalm 37.
 When we place our faith in the Lord, He assists us in walking upright and securely.
 Even if we fall, He will lift us.

-The Lord is with me; I will not be afraid (Psalm 118:5–7)
+3. The Lord is with me; I will not be afraid (Psalm 118:5–7)

 “When hard pressed, I cried to the Lord; he brought me into a spacious place.
 The Lord is with me; I will not be afraid.
 What can mere mortals do to me?
 The Lord is with me; he is my helper.
-I look in triumph on my enemies.”
+I look in triumph at my enemies.”

 In Psalm 118, the author claims, “Give thanks to the Lord, for he is good; his love endures forever.”
 (As said in Psalm 118:1) In verses 5–7, the writer focuses on their testimony.
 When they thought all the walls were closing in on them and they had enemies on every side, the Lord gave them space.